WORKSHOP: A slow conversation on a sustainable practice

 Invited artists/designers/artistic researchers: Amalie ‘Sveske’ Ourø, Harriet Rose Morley, Joakim Derlow, Mariana Jurado Rico, Nina van Hartskamp.

-This workshop was for (art) students and beginning artists, designers and artistic researchers to exchange gained knowledge and ideas about what a sustainable artistic practice could look like – especially when taking one’s own need and resources into account.
+This workshop was for (art) students and beginning artists, designers and artistic researchers to exchange gained knowledge and ideas about what a sustainable artistic practice could look like – especially when taking one’s own personal needs and resources into account as well.
 For this occasion, Urgent Ecologies (Gerrit Rietveld Academie) invited several artists, designers, and artistic researchers to join the conversations in small groups.
-In between the conversations Rosalie Bak guided body-awareness exercises (affective, artistic researcher and haptonomic professional).
+In between the conversations Rosalie Bak (artistic researcher and haptonomic professional) guided body-awareness exercises.

-The group moved between an individual and collective perspective by means of connecting to oneself, carring for each other and the space and time shared together, and a broader shared responsibility for the world – and how those are inevitably intertwined.
+The group moved between an individual and collective perspective by means of connecting with oneself, each other and a broader shared responsibility for their environment – and how those are all inevitably intertwined.
 The collective output created in clay became part of the exhibition PPP by collective Sunflower Soup at W139, where the workshop took place.